TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    Tuple of base types.

-   This is set for types created by a class statement.
+   This is set for types created by a kundi statement.
 It should be *NULL* for statically defined types.

    **Inheritance:**